Cacti/documentation/Tree-Rules.md

 This section will describe **Tree Rules** in Cacti.

+Tree rules allows Automation to bunch up devices based on matches on rules we come up with you can say bunch all Cisco devices on to a Cisco tree.
+Or if you have a site where all of the hostnames start with siteb you can have a site b tree etc see below for some examples.

+To get started you will need to create a Tree rule on the top right click the + to start a new rule you are also able to duplicate rules to make it easier as well.

 ![Tree Rules](images/automation-tree-rules.png)

 ![Tree Rules Edit](images/automation-tree-rules-edit1.png)

 ![Tree Rules Item Edit](images/automation-tree-rules-edit2.png)

+We need a way to tell automation what device we are looking for in the example above we are looking for a device with the hostname Linux this is done via a REGEX any perl based REGEX can be used.

+To test this REGEX on exisiting devices you can click the show eligable Objects this will check the Devices currently in cacti for a match.

+Once a device is a match it will be placed on the default tree.
+To change which tree the device will be placed on simply select the tree name from the dropdown list.

 ![Tree Rules Item Edit](images/automation-tree-rules-edit3.png)